 Walt Disney World Park is perhaps the most popular place to visit in Orlando.
 The iconic Magic Kingdom, Epcot’s Spaceship Earth, Hollywood Studios, and Animal Kingdom offer multiple delights for every member of the family to enjoy day after day.
 However, other attractions nearby include Discovery Cove, Sea World, Universal Studios Florida, and Volcano Bay.

-Other must-see attractions include the Kennedy Space Center Visitor Complex, which makes a great day trip, Gatorland, where the daily shows are an absolute thrill, and Orlando Science Center, which showcases a wide range of science from biology and applied technology to mechanics.
+Other must-see attractions include the Kennedy Space Center Visitor Complex, which makes a great day trip, Gatorland, where the daily shows are an absolute thrill, and the Orlando Science Center, which showcases a wide range of science from biology and applied technology to mechanics.

-Orlando is home to many different sporting events, so you can find a sporting event to suit the fancy of anyone in your family.
+Orlando is home to many different sporting events, so you can find a game to suit the fancy of anyone in your family.
 Soccer, basketball, baseball, football, indoor football, and even ice hockey take place in the big venues like Orlando City Stadium, Amway Center, Osceola County Stadium, and Trinity Preparatory School.
-The city is home to the NBA professional basketball league Orlando Magic, which plays at Amway Center.
+The city is home to the NBA professional basketball league the Orlando Magic, which plays at Amway Center.